Last update 2018-06-19

 Electrongate is currently offering repair service for Oberheim DMX and DX drum machines.
-The basic cost for a new battery, switch cleaning and any other minor repairs required is $89.00, including return postage in the U.S.A.
+The basic cost for a new battery, switch cleaning and any other minor repairs required is $99.00 plus the cost of return shipment.
 Some repairs may cost extra if additional parts are required.
 Please e-mail Paul White for an estimate, and shipping instructions.

 What's the difference between the Oberheim DMX and the DX?

 Sounds are stored as sampled PCM (Pulse Code Modulated) audio on individual EPROMs.
 Sound length depends on the capacity of the EPROM.
 Sample sizes range from 2048 (2k) bytes for some percussion sounds to 32768 (32k) bytes for cymbals.
 The playback time can be calculated by dividing the number of samples in the EPROM by the sample rate (playback seconds = number of samples / samples per second).

 The data format is raw a-law companded.
 There are no headers or other non-audio data stored on the EPROM.
 The sample rate varies from about 16000 to 32000 samples per second, depending on the voice.

 Where can I get those cool easy-access thumbscrews for the front cover of the DMX?

 These are now available from Electrongate!
 A set of two is $5.00, including postage.
 Send an email for more info.

 Eraseable Programmable Read-Only Memory.
 This is a form of Integrated Circuit (IC) that is packaged in a ceramic Dual-Inline Package (DIP).